abo-chen/OOP3Assignment1/readme.md

 ## Testing

-We have also tested the `sort.jar` and documented the results in `out.txt`.
+We use a 'test.bat' batch file to test `sort.jar`, and then record the output to `out.txt`.